jsiek/B522-PL-Foundations/Unification.lagda.md

 We prove (1) from `x ∉ M` and `vars M ∩ dom σ ⊆ ∅`.
 We prove (2) from `vars-eqs eqs ∩ dom σ ⊆ ∅`.
+The following is the Agda formalization of this proof.

 ```
   eqs∩x∪σ⊆∅ : ∀{x}{M}{σ}{eqs}